White supremacy in U.S. school curriculum: Internalized racism

-"Acting white"
+"Acting White"

-Black and Latino students' academic achievements may also be impacted by their avoidance of "acting White," a negative label for students in these racial groups who pursue academic excellence.
+One of the main goals for the Civil Rights Movement was to desegregate United States public schools.
+Brown v.
+Board of Education, a major U.S. Supreme Court case, marked segregation in schools unconstitutional.
+This legal case allowed African Americans to receive an equal education even though it was not easy to accomplish.
+Till this day, debate continues on how to reduce the achievement gap between minority and white children.
+Black and Latino students' academic achievements may also be impacted by their avoidance of "acting White," an often negative label for students in these racial groups who pursue academic excellence.
 According to Hudley and Mallinson and Fryer (2012), the phenomenon of “acting White” comes from seeing academic success as coming hand in hand with Whiteness, or for some non-White students, the abandonment of their original cultures in order to succeed in a White-culture-normative society.
 In this case, academic success is coupled with accepting the Eurocentric practices used by schools, which means self-disenfranchisement.
 This social stigma of “acting White” may discourage strivings for academic success among Black and Hispanic students.
 Fryer (2012) explains that Hispanic students' popularity starts to decline relative to their grade point average after they attain a 2.5; for Black students, this number is a 3.5; for White students, this relationship does not appear to occur.
 While there is conflicting evidence on the presence of this stigma, fear of "acting White" may play a quite a meaningful role in the achievement gap between White Americans and Black and Hispanic Americans, with one group of authors arguing that, if the relationship between grades and popularity were the same for Black students as it is for Whites, the margin between the groups test scores would decrease by 10%, and the margin between their homework time allotment would decrease by 60%.